Natural Way to Reduce Your Blood Pressure in 5 Minutes

 - Avoid processed foods and foods that are high in fat.

 Other recommendations are to:

 - Get at least 30 minutes of exercise every day.

 - Avoid alcohol and tobacco products.

-In addition to the above healthy practices, there is an ancient Chinese method to reduce your blood pressure in just five minutes.
+As well as maintaining a healthy lifestyle and following your doctor’s guidelines, there is also an ancient Chinese method, which could help to reduce your blood pressure in just five minutes.

 Traditional Chinese medicinal techniques are based on the energetic connections between various pressure points on your body and your organs.

 This natural practice involves putting pressure on three specific points to lower your blood pressure within minutes.

 - There is a line from points 1 to 2 which goes from the back of your earlobe to the collarbone.